IBM/mobx-react-router/README.md

 https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/guides/blocked-updates.md

-To fix problems like this, try wrapping components which are being "blocked" with React Router's `withRouter` higher order component should help, depdending on the case.
+To fix problems like this, try wrapping components which are being "blocked" with React Router's `withRouter` higher order component should help, depending on the case.

 Refer to the link above for more information on this solution, and some alternatives.